 Ureteral anomalies frequently occur with renal anomalies but may occur independently.
 Complications include

-Diagnosis may be suggested by abnormalities on routine prenatal ultrasonography (eg, hydronephrosis) and occasionally by physical examination (eg, finding an external ectopic ureteral orifice or a palpable mass).
-Ureteral anomalies should be suspected in children with an episode of pyelonephritis or recurrent UTIs.
+Diagnosis of ureteral anomalies may be suggested by abnormalities on routine prenatal ultrasonography (eg, hydronephrosis) and occasionally by physical examination (eg, finding an external ectopic ureteral orifice or a palpable mass).
+Ureteral anomalies should be suspected in children with an episode of pyelonephritis or recurrent urinary tract infections and in girls with persistent urinary incontinence.
 Testing typically involves ultrasonography of the kidneys, ureters, and bladder before and after voiding, and then fluoroscopic voiding cystourethrography.

 Partial or complete duplication of one or both ureters may occur with duplication of the ipsilateral renal pelvis.
 In complete duplication, the ureter from the upper pole of the kidney opens at a more caudal location than the orifice of the lower pole ureter.
 As a result, the lower pole tends to reflux and the upper pole tends to obstruct when pathology is present.
 Ectopia or stenosis of one or both orifices, vesicoureteral reflux into the lower ureter or both ureters, and ureterocele may occur.
 Surgery may be necessary if there is obstruction, vesicoureteral reflux, or urinary incontinence.
 Incomplete duplication is rarely of clinical significance.